 I am a citizen of the Cherokee Nation, a member of the Cherokee Artists Association and I live on my family’s ranch near Tahlequah, Oklahoma.
 My passion is traditional pottery and 18th century clothing and beadwork.
 I have been making traditional pottery since 2005.
 I dig my own clay, clean and process it, build my

 I am an award winning Native American beadwork artist and public speaker.
 I love telling the world about our culture and our people’s history.
 It’s my way of keeping our sacred people alive in this day and age.
-Tribal Affiliation: Cherokee Nation Abraham Locust’s Art Gallery For Ejog $500 Contact Form Whether you’re interested
+Tribal Affiliation: Cherokee Nation Abraham Locust’s Art Gallery Contact Form Whether you’re interested in placing a custom

 Born and raised in Tulsa, Martha Berry moved to Texas in 1977, but has remained active in Cherokee Nation art and current affairs.
 She began studying traditional post-Contact, pre-Removal Cherokee beadwork in the 1980s.
 In 1994, when her daughter Christina started college, she began beading on a daily basis.
 When she started, there were no